 Rotational runs around the chicken coop from Dummies.com

-- Chicken run #4 is inside the garden, where they won’t be until we can protect crops or use covered tunnels over the beds in the fall months and they can scratch up the leftover weeds and bugs.
-Learn more about free-ranging your chickens safely in the garden.
+Our 4th chicken run is inside the garden, where they won’t be until we can protect crops or use covered tunnels over the beds in the fall months and they can scratch up the leftover weeds and bugs.

 Rotational chicken runs around your garden can definitely help to reduce feeding costs and creates a great permaculture chicken garden set up.
 It’s truly a delight to see our chickens roaming close to the garden.